Robin, John Ferguson (Jack)

 Queen’s University Belfast (QUB) Book of Remembrance

-John Ferguson Robin was born on 24 April 1892 in Spencer Street, Holywood and he was a son of Alexander and Martha Robin (nee Skillen) who were married on 15 November 1888 in First Presbyterian Church, Rosemary Street, Belfast.
+John Ferguson (Jack) Robin was born on 24 April 1892 in Spencer Street, Holywood and he was a son of Alexander and Martha Robin (nee Skillen) who were married on 15 November 1888 in First Presbyterian Church, Rosemary Street, Belfast.
 Alexander Robin (aged 22) from 10 Church Street Belfast was a seaman (ship’s steward) and he was a son of William Robin, a flour miller.
 Martha Skillen (aged 23) from Church View, Holywood was a daughter of Andrew Skillen, a gardener.

 The Robin family lived in Holywood, in Spencer Street, Church View, Downshire Road and at 19 Kinnegar Road.